 This post contains some affiliate links.
 Please see my full disclosure HERE.

-Here’s what you will need to make this fluttering, 3D butterfly artwork for your home.
+Here’s what you will need to make this fluttering, 3D butterfly art

 Butterfly Template (below)

-Download the butterfly template at the end of this post and print it onto card stock on your home printer.
+Download the butterfly template at the end of this post and print it on cardstock on your home printer.
 Cut out one of each size of the butterflies on the template.

 Trace around the cardstock butterflies with a pencil onto the pages of an old book.